1 Timothy 2:12: Hermeneutical

 Spencer notes that rather than using the imperative mood or even an aorist or future indicative to express that prohibition, Paul quite significantly utilizes a present indicative, perhaps best rendered "But I am not presently allowing".
 Spencer believes this is a temporary prohibition that is based solely on the regrettable similarity between the Ephesian women and Eve—in that the women of Ephesus had been deceived and as such, if allowed to teach, would be in danger of promoting false doctrine.

 Spencer's argument has been criticized by complementarian authors and at least one egalitarian writer.

 Barron points out that defenders of the traditional view have argued that Paul's blanket statement, "I do not permit a woman to teach", sounds universal.
-He asks if what Paul really meant was "I do not permit a woman to teach error", and that he would have no objection to women teaching once they got their doctrine straight, why did he not say that?
+He asks if what Paul really meant was "I do not permit a woman to teach error", and that if he would have no objection to women teaching once they got their doctrine straight, questions why he did not say this.

 Gorden Fee, an egalitarian scholar, also has difficulty with Spencer's hermeneutical points.
 Fee says that despite protests to the contrary, Paul states the "rule" itself absolutely—without any form of qualification.
 Therefore, he finds it difficult to interpret this as meaning anything else than all forms of speaking out in churches.

 Although he proposes an updated scenario in his 2006 version of Beyond Sex Roles, Gilbert Bilezikian in his 1989 version proposed that Paul may have been distinguishing between qualified, trained teachers and some of the unschooled women who struggled to assert themselves as teachers with their newly found freedom in Christianity.
 However, this view is opposed by egalitarians B. Barron and Gordon Fee.
 Bilezikian further suggests that the fledgling church at Ephesus had been formed among confrontations of superstitious, occult practices.
 This view is opposed by egalitarians such as Walter Liefeld, as well as by complementarians such as Schreiner.
 Bilezikian proposes that "the solution for proper understanding of this passage is to follow its development to the letter":